willin/domain/README.md

 - Check whether the subdomain is available
 - Your site ~~must~~(will be nice to) have a Chinese translation edition
 - Already finish web site development, or supply an opensource project you want a site for
-- Illegal topics are forbbiden
+- Illegal topics and politically sensitive contents are forbbiden
 - Irregular spot check to delete subdomains which have no content or not related to opensource

 ## 注意事项 Notice